jason-neal/PC_Testing_and_CI/README.md

 - Remembers failed test cases, to test again.

 The new release has support for `numpy` although I have not used it yet.

+#### Testing Figures
+A feature I have not used yet but would like too one day is [pytest-mpl](https://github.com/matplotlib/pytest-mpl).
+This is a matplotlib plugin for pytest, allowing you to test the generation of images.
+From what I have read the pixel difference between the image generated from the code and a reference "correct" image is calcualted.
+To pass the sum of the pixel differences nees to be below a certian threshold.

+This could allow your to test that your code continues to produce the publication figures for reproducability and consistency.

 #### Coverage
 How much run able code was actually ran during the tests?
 Tells you percentage of coverage and which lines were not run.